 - Eager to improve your community and share your knowledge as a community educator

 - Interested in Environmental Stewardship and willing to promote environmentally safe home horticulture practices.

-- Willing to serve as Master Gardener volunteer year to year, and maintain your certification and membership dues.
+- Willing to serve as a Master Gardener volunteer year to year, and maintain your certification and annual membership fee.

 - Able to complete the 40 hours of volunteer service within 2 years of taking the course to receive Master Gardener Volunteer Certification.

 - Not interested in a professional qualification or title.
 You are not considered a "Master Gardener" upon course completion but rather a "Certified UVM Extension Master Gardener Volunteer," or EMG.

 Track 1 Fee: $425 (i.e. $32 per module)

 - Complete the online course: fourteen live online Q&A sessions with instructors, an online course guide, and additional course materials.